-If you want your post to go farther, you need to post organically into Facebook.
-This means not using Buffer, Hootsuite, or similar programs to schedule out posts.
+If you want your post to have a more extended reach, you need to post organically on Facebook.
+This means not using Buffer, Hootsuite, or similar programs to schedule posts.

-However, Facebook does allow you to schedule posts for a later date so you can still schedule posts out ahead of time without those programs.
+However, Facebook does allow you to schedule posts for a later date, so you can still plan posts out ahead of time without those programs.